verdaux/BookNotes/Phrases/Impressors 12.md

 - [ ] Bura nahi hu.
 Buss apko achha nahi lagta.
 - [ ] I just know she is who she thinks she is.
 - [ ] We are statues with a pulse
+- [ ] The one who runs barefoot curses sharp stones.